Sign Me Up Book a Call

 Best for: Growing global and online-only startup businesses.

-One of the reasons why Xendoo partners with Mercury is that it’s tech-enabled banking at its finest.
+One of the reasons why xendoo partners with Mercury is that it’s tech-enabled banking at its finest.
 Compared to traditional banking platforms, it has an incredibly, user-friendly interface.

 It has an API, so businesses can integrate other financial tools and services they use.
 For example, you can connect bookkeeping, payments, payroll, and more to your Mercury business banking account.
 This way, it’s easier to keep track of and manage your finances.